devansh-ios/weatherApp/README.md

 # weatherApp
 Created with CodeSandbox

-Why : want to leaen to work with API
+Why : want to learn to work with API

 API : openWeatherApp

 language :
 html
 css
 javascript

 output: